Will Robots Ever Control the Sporting World?

 Some Sports Have Already Been Mastered by Robots

 In 1997 the world watched in awe as world chess champion Garry Kasparov lost to a chess computer named Deep Blue.
 It was the first of its kind, but not the last.
-In the 2 decades since this momentous victim for robot kind, they have conquered many other games.
+In the 2 decades since this momentous victim for a robot, they have conquered many other games.

 AI programmed games of poker, backgammon, and pretty much every board game under the sun are already way better than us humans.
 Scrabble is a great example of this.
 You might think that it would require the sort of strategy and skill that robots cannot master, but if you have ever played online Scrabble and made use of the "Hint" feature, you will know that is not true.
 The computer knows the best move every single time, which means there really is no competition.